TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.27.md

 ---

-Now ye are the body of Christ, and severally members thereof.
+Now you are the body of Christ, and members individually.